Watching the Bumps

 How to get there

-The majority of the Bumps course is downstream of the Penny Ferry pub (formerly the Pike & Eel).
-The Plough pub is also a popular vantage point, as many bumps occur around Grassy Corner and Ditton Corner.
 The Control Desk is located at the start of the towpath - simply find your way to this point, and carry on walking down the towpath (the entire course is approximately 2.6km):

 Cycling